 Okay, so how about the snus?
 Well, start with the can.
 GN Tobacco must have a billion of these things sitting around because on Northerner recently, maybe still, they were running a buy 5 get 5 free deal.
 Maybe they're ready to be rid of the ugly hockey puck can too, or the snus isn't selling.
 Either way, I don't like the can.
 However, it does look cooler with the metallic orange paint on it than the silver.
 That helps a little.
 No catch lid is a downer, in my book.
 When you open up the can, the aroma is INCREDIBLY strong.
 It jumps out at you.
 It's very sweet, I can smell hints of lime, and if I'm really reaching maybe a little ginger.
 But the lime is the prevalent force in the aroma.
 The portions are very moist, as you can tell from the picture, I want to say it's more than 55% moisture from using them, because they drip quite quick after putting them in.
 The portions are comfortable in the lip, a little sting at first but nothing too major.
 As with the aroma, the taste that comes through first is a bitter lime taste accompanied by a little salt.
 The longer you keep the portion in, the more bitter the lime gets.
 To be honest, I don't pick up much ginger.
 Maybe a speck or two in there, but nothing that would honestly even make me want to put Ginger in the product description, because I really have to search for it to be able to pick it up.
 The lime flavor is the strongest flavor in this snus, and ginger isn't even present as a hint, it's more like a needle in a haystack.
 After about 30 minutes it's just too bitter and I have to throw it out.

 Final thoughts?
 Well, usually when I write a review I go through a can or two before I can offer any opinions.
 To be honest, I went through half a can of this stuff (and that was pushing it) and could not bring myself to do any more.
 I took one for the team, to say the least.
-So, as official Guinea Pig of the Snus World, I can say that I don't like this stuff, same as the last offering from Olde Viking.
+So, as official Guinea Pig of the Snus World, I can say that this snus didn't work for me and isn't something I'd order again, same as the last offering from Olde Viking.
 Maybe the mysterious Adrian or the Men in Black who run Gajane will reach out with some information or some intel about this stuff, because I don't know who they're testing this on before it goes to market, my opinion is it must be the same people who said Marlboro "snus" and Camel "SNUS" were good.